ous-uio-bioinfo-core/batch-adjust-warning-reports/README.md

 Johnson WE, Parker HS, Jaffe AE, Storey JD.(2012) The sva package for removing batch effects and other unwanted variation in high-throughput experiments.
 Bioinformatics.
 2012 Mar 15;28(6):882-3.

+### batch-adjustment-simulator/

+Source code for an interactive web application which demonstrates the effects of batch adjustment using simulated data.
+Made in the shiny-framework in R and accessible at https://vegard.shinyapps.io/batch-adjustment-simulator.

+### theory/

+R-script implementing the computations described in the supplementary material section 1.

 ### commonscripts/